reinaseustache/Systems_Programming/README.md

 * RobotTest.h
 * Makefile

 This project moves a robot forward if there are no objects coming up as detected by the sonic sensor otherwise if he is at most 30 cm away from an obstacle he moves backward and tries to go in another direction.
+It also uses the bcm2835 library and the I2C protocol.